ROH Women's World Championship

-The ROH Women's World Championship is a women's professional wrestling world championship created and promoted by the American professional wrestling promotion Ring of Honor (ROH).
+The ROH Women's World Championship is a women's professional wrestling world championship created and promoted by the American promotion Ring of Honor (ROH).
+Established on January 1, 2020, the inaugural champion was Rok-C. In addition to being in ROH, the championship is also occasionally defended on All Elite Wrestling's (AEW) programs, as AEW and ROH are both owned by Tony Khan.
 The current champion is Athena, who is in her first reign, which is the longest reign in the title's history.
+She won the title by defeating Mercedes Martinez at Final Battle on December 10, 2022.